F74036506/TOC_Final_Project/README.md

 Three levels have three stages for each.

-Once you pass the three stagesm it'll go back and ask you if you want to play or leave.
+Once you pass the three stages, it'll go back and ask you if you want to play or leave.

 OK, let's show you the detailed of the three games.